 The above graph represents the total number of mobile banking transactions in India by month.
 India has been recording an applaudable month-over-month growth in its mobile banking transactions for the last few years.
-Interestingly, in July 2019, the total number of transactions on mobile banking reached an all-time high of 911.18 million, compared to 848.61 million in the previous month.
-That represents nearly 7.37% month-over-month growth in the number of transactions done through mobile banking apps and wallets.
+Interestingly, in October 2019, the total number of transactions on mobile banking reached an all-time high of 1,252.54 million, representing an impressive 13.1% month-over-month increase.
+On a yearly basis, it is an astonishing 123.8% YoY growth in the mobile banking transaction volume in October month.

 |Source||Reserve Bank of India (RBI)|

-March 2014 was the first time when the total number of mobile banking transactions in India crossed 10 million mark.
-The transactions volume increased from 8.86 million in February 2014 to 10.74 million in March 2014.
+March 2014 was the first time when the total number of mobile banking transactions in India crossed the 10 million mark.
+The transaction volume increased from 8.86 million in February 2014 to 10.74 million in March 2014.

 Almost after two years, exactly in May 2016, India recorded a whopping 26.8% month-over-month growth in its number of transactions done through mobile banking.
 The total transactions stood at 61.73 million in May 2016, from just 48.67 million in the previous month.